- Troubleshooting Repository Size

 Copy the file called log.txt into your ticket.
 You can also attach additional log.X.txt files if they exist.

-There are properties of the Git repository that provide you with information useful for troubleshooting different issues.
-Execute the following using the command line in the app’s folder:
+Several properties of the Git repository can provide you with information useful for troubleshooting different general and configuration issues.
+You can view them by executing the commands from the command line in the app's folder.

 git config --list --show-origin --show-scope